 70.19% of Aussies have a credit card, according to a study by Finder.com.au, owing around $32 BILLION!
 It equates to around $4,200 per card.

-How do you deal with debt, pay it off and get closer to financial freedom?
+How do you Deal With Debt, pay it off and get Closer to Financial Freedom?

 Before you get discouraged, read how one reader (a friend of mine) and her partner cleared $90,000 debt here, another reader cleared $3,000 in one month here and 6 tips to easily reduce debt here.

 Write down every debt you have, how much you owe, how much the interest rate and monthly fees are, any exit fees or early payment fees are associated with it, how long you have to pay it off and if you can remember, write down what each debt was for.

 Once you have all your debts laid out, decide which one you will tackle first.
 Most people choose the smallest to get it cleared quickly.